-The 2014 Columbia Basin Fish and Wildlife Program (Program) has been in existence for more than two years.
+The 2014 Columbia Basin Fish and Wildlife Program (Program) was adopted more than two years ago.
 It is timely to assess how implementation of the program is progressing.
 Generally, successes and accomplishments exist for each strategy -- significantly so in some instances.
-However, barriers to progress for some measures hinder progress for a variety of reasons.
+However, barriers also exist and hinder progress on some measures for a variety of reasons.
 The table below identifies significant challenging issues within each strategy.
-Staff is seeking discussion and guidance from the Committee members about the utility of these assessments and how they could be developed further to aid the Council in understanding program implementation, promote regional dialogue and lay the groundwork for the next program amendment process.
+Staff has discussed the Program Implementation Assessments with the Committee members and also received some feedback from the fish and wildlife managers, which was used to correct the first draft assessments.